Hausdorff94/airflow-mlflow/README.md

-# airflow-mlflow
+# Airflow + MLflow

-Demo of MLOps workflow using Jupyter, MLFlow, Git and DVC in the experimentation loop.
-And Airflow, BentoML, Prometheus and Grafana for production propose
+Demo of the MLOps workflow using Jupyter, MLFlow, Git and DVC in the experimentation loop.
+And Airflow, BentoML, Prometheus and Grafana for production.
+---